 - William Erasmus Rembert died on 14 September 1929 at age 88 in Grimes County, Texas, .
 His death was officially witnessed by William Emerson Rembert.

-- He was buried at Bays Chapel Cemetery in Montgomery County, Texas.
+- He was interred at Bays Chapel Cemetery, Montgomery County, Texas.

 - The following appeared in in a Baptist periodical: On Sunday Sept.
 15 we were called to Richards to hold burial services for our friend and brother, Dr. W. E. Rembert.
 Dr. Rembert was born in Ala.
 Dec.
 4, 1840.
 Had he lived till his next birthday he would have reached the ripe age of 89 years.
 When the war between the States came on he went out with the Louisiana first Volunteers serving in Lee’s army thru-out the war.
 At the breaking out of the war he was a student in Tulane Medical College at New Orleans.

 In 1866 he married Miss Elizabeth Lewis at Mansfield, La.
 To them were born 8 children, 4 of whom are still living, namely, Mrs. Mae Lathan, Converse, La., W. E. Rembert, Jr., Camden, Ark., Mrs. Bertie Welch, Montgomery, and Mrs. Ettie Welch, Crockett, Texas.